Shimsha: Geography

 After originating in the Tumkur district, The Markonahalli Dam has been built across it, the river takes a southerly course and enters the Mandya district.
-In Mandya district, the river flows in a south-eastern direction and enters the Ramanagara district where HD Devegowda barriage is constructed in the Village of Iggaluru, Channapatna, which provides water for irrigation of Channapatna and Malavalli talukas.
+In Mandya district, the river flows in a south-eastern direction and enters the Bengaluru South district where HD Devegowda barriage is constructed in the Village of Iggaluru, Channapatna, which provides water for irrigation of Channapatna and Malavalli talukas.
 Then it enters Malavalli taluk where it has awaterfall at Shimshapura.
 Just after Shimshapura it reaches the border of Chamarajanagar district where it joins the river Kaveri.
 The confluence of Shimsha and Kaveri is also near the Shivanasamudra falls.
 The total length of the river is 221 km. and the river has a catchment area of 8469 km^{2}.